redfoxanna/diamond-poems/WeeklyReflection.md

 * Set team meeting for tomorrow
 * Did some reading up on JAX-RS and the methods available in the Jackson and Jersey.
 I found an ObjectMapper class that I will try to implement to get the week 9 exercise working.
 * Some updates to the add poem form

+**Time spent 3/27/24 1.5 hours**

+Tasks completed:
+* Went over week 9 resources for Jersey and RESTful web services
+* Worked more on week 9 exercise

+**Time spent 3/28/24 1 hour**

+Tasks completed:
+* I finally got my week 9 exercise working!
+The issue was nothing in my code, it was with my SQL dialect not being set to mySQL.
+I wasn't getting a connection to the database.

+**Time spent 3/29/24 1.5 hours**

+Tasks completed:
+* Wrote user stories for team project
+* Made an index wireframe for team project

+---

+### Week 11

+**Time spent 4/1/24-**

+Tasks completed:
+* Got Cognito issue narrowed down to

+**4/2/24-4/5/24**
+I worked on my team project these days

+**Time spent 4/6/24 hours**

+Tasks completed:
+* Worked on getting HTTPS implemented in Diamond Poems